hongyuhong/huaweicloud-cs-sdk/huaweicloud-cs-examples/GetStart_traffic-overspeed_example.md

 endpoint: https://dis.cn-north-1.myhwclouds.com:20004
 # config each flow to monitor file.
 flows:
-  # DIS stream
+  # DIS通道
   - DISStream: csinput
-    # only support specified directory, filename can use * to match some files. eg. * means match all file, test*.log means match test1.log or test-12.log and so on.
+    # 填写数据文件所在路径，only support specified directory, filename can use * to match some files. eg. * means match all file, test*.log means match test1.log or test-12.log and so on.
     filePattern: /Users/admin/h/dis-agent-1.0.4/data/*.log
     # from where to start: 'START_OF_FILE' or 'END_OF_FILE'
     initialPosition: START_OF_FILE